-- The idldrawx3.ocx file from the bin\bin.x86 directory of your distribution tree must be transferred to the windows\system32 directory. - The idldrawx3.ocx file must be registered with Windows.
+- The idldrawx3.ocx file from the bin\bin.platform directory (where platform is the platform-specific bin directory) of your distribution tree must be transferred to the windows\system32 directory. - The idldrawx3.ocx file must be registered with Windows.
 This can be accomplished using the regsvr32.exe executable.
 For example, your installation script could contain the following command: